Christmas in the Forest

 Our communities need oncology patient navigators to provide that necessary additional support for the growing number of patients seen at Providence Regional Cancer System.

 Today, there are approximately 1,900 newly cancer-diagnosed patients receiving care at Providence in our local communities.
-Over the next year, we expect these numbers to grow by about 1.5% for all age groups and over 6.5% for those aged 65 and
+Over the next year, we expect these numbers to grow by about 1.5% for all age groups and over 6.5% for those aged 65 and over.

 Currently, we have three oncology navigators assisting breast, lung, and prostate cancer patients.
 This is not enough.
 Providence needs additional oncology patient navigators to provide support in other, more complicated cancer areas (such as with neck